News

 Many thanks to all participants, lecturers, and guests for the exciting week we spent together!
 The program was organised by SHARE Foundation, European Digital Rights (EDRi) and Digital Freedom Fund.

-We owe our gratitude for the support of the Summer School to the Gieskes-Strijbis Fonds, the Open Society Foundations Western Balkans.
+We owe our gratitude for the support of the Summer School to the Gieskes-Strijbis Fondsthe Open Society Foundations Western Balkans and the Balkan Trust for Democracy.
 The Summer School was also supported by a core grant from the regional project SMART Balkans – Civil Society for a Connected Western Balkans, implemented by the Center for Civil Society Promotion (CPCD) in Bosnia and Herzegovina, the Center for Research and Policy Making (CRPM) in North Macedonia, and the Institute for Democracy and Mediation (IDM) in Albania, financially supported by the Ministry of Foreign Affairs of the Kingdom of Norway.